gillandsiphon/gillandsiphon.github.io/content/posts/canvas-draft.md

 weight = 3
 +++

-The post you're currently reading was not written in or with Canvas.

-This post *is* about the process of editing an original draft with Canvas.

-The original draft outline that was written without Canvas is here, and the edited draft is here.

 ### Canvas

 I recently used Claude Artifacts for iterative diagramming and found it delightful.
 OpenAI came out with Canvas today, an interface built for collaboration within ChatGPT for code and writing.